Free Range Chicken Eggs

 Happy Hens Raised on our Farm

-We raise free range chicken & ducks for eggs.
+We raise farm roaming chicken, duck & geese for eggs.

 Our chickens are offered a free choice all natural locally milled grain.
 They also eat bugs, grass, leaves & seeds that they forage.
 We provide them with our vegetable scraps as well during the growing season.
 During the fall we will move them to the vegetable fields so they can forage on any leftover plant material, fertilize our fields and keep the insect population down.